snusnu/ramom/README.md

-Mappers mainly act as a way to prettify access to the tuple's attributes, so for example, in order to be able to call `actor.account.id` instead of `actor[:account_id]` you tell `ramom` which mappers to use for you virtual relations.
+Mappers mainly act as a way to prettify access to the tuple's attributes, so for example, in order to be able to call `actor.account.id` instead of `actor[:account_id]` you tell `ramom` which mappers to use for your virtual relations.

 ```ruby
 definition_options  = Ramom::Schema::Mapping.default_options(schema_definition)